 Q&A with the Faculty of Managing Technical Professionals and Organizations

-In this interview, Thomas Allen, Howard W. Johnson Emeritus Professor of Management at MIT Sloan and Emeritus Professor Engineering Systems, and Ralph Katz, Senior Lecturer of Technological Innovation, Entrepreneurship, and Strategic Management at MIT Sloan and Professor of Innovation Management at Northeastern University discuss key take-aways from the course they teach—Managing Technical Professionals and Organizations—as well as how to address the particular challenges faced by technical professionals.
+In this interview, Thomas Allen, who previously taught in the program and is the Howard W. Johnson Emeritus Professor of Management at MIT Sloan and Emeritus Professor Engineering Systems, and Ralph Katz, Senior Lecturer of Technological Innovation, Entrepreneurship, and Strategic Management at MIT Sloan and Professor of Innovation Management at Northeastern University discuss key take-aways from the course they teach—Managing Technical Professionals and Organizations—as well as how to address the particular challenges faced by technical professionals.

 Q: This course addresses how the challenges and goals faced by technical professionals differ from other employees in an organization.
 What are the most important differences?
 What are some of the strategies leaders and managers can learn to maximize this difference?

 Thomas Allen (TA): Probably the most significant difference to be found in managing these two types of employees lies in the rate at which the knowledge on which they draw is changing.
 In the case of the technical professional this can be extremely rapid.
 This pace of change implies the creation of policies and structures which promote and enable constant access to new information.
 It also implies the recognition of the difficulties that can arise in transferring this information into and within the organization.
 This is how the technology gatekeeper developed.
 Certain employees have better access and ability to understand sources of significant technical information outside of the organization and they are able to bring this information in and communicate it to technical colleagues.